-What is server side tracking?
-A simple explanation
+What is Server-Side Tracking?
+A simple Explanation

-This page is for anyone curious to learn what Server Side Tracking—or Server Side Tagging, also known as serverside tracking—really means.
-I understand that the distinctions between Server Side and Client Side, as well as terms like Tagging and Tracking, can be confusing.
+This page is for anyone curious to learn what server-side tracking—or server-side tagging, also known as serverside tracking—really means.
+I understand that the distinctions between server-side and client-side, as well as terms like tagging and tracking, can be confusing.
 Don’t worry—my goal is to bring clarity to these concepts and explain them as simply as possible.

-Server Side Tracking is a method of web tracking where the processing of tracking data occurs on your own server.
-Let me refer back to the example of sewing machines I used when explaining Client Side Tracking (read more here).
+Server-side tracking is a method of web tracking where the processing of tracking data occurs on your own server.
+Let me refer back to the example of sewing machines I used when explaining client-side tracking (read more here).

 Imagine a user picks up their phone and searches for sewing machines in their browser.
 By chance, you’re a sewing machine provider with a great website featuring a wide range of models.
 This user visits your website to compare various products, perhaps with specific features in mind.
 They click on different sewing machines and compare their features.
 The user might even click a button (e.g., “Add to Cart”) and potentially complete a purchase.
 During this session, multiple interactions occur between the user and your website, which you might want to analyze using tools like Google Analytics.
-Each interaction the user has with your site (page views, scroll depth, clicked buttons, etc.) is tracked.
-These data points are loaded into a Tag Manager script that’s triggered by the user’s visit.
-This script then loads further tracking scripts, which are sent to your server for processing.

-Note: With Server Side Tracking, the collection, processing, and forwarding of data are managed through a tool known as the Server Tag Manager.
+Note: With server-side tracking, the collection, processing, and forwarding of data are managed through a tool known as the server tag manager.

-What is the Role of the Server in Server Side Tracking?
+What is the Role of the Server in Server-Side Tracking?

-As mentioned, Server Side Tracking involves a server.
+As mentioned, server-side tracking involves a server.
 This server, hosted in a cloud environment or another setup, acts as a central control hub where you maintain full control over your data.
 Google, for instance, provides an option to host a server on Google Cloud.
-In addition, Google offers the Server Tag Manager, which enables you to route data to your server.
-This means that when a user searching for sewing machines visits your website, it triggers the Tag Manager script.
-This script then sends data (about the user’s interactions with your website) to your server via the Server Tag Manager.
-On your server, you can view, enrich, validate, or remove data, deciding which data to forward to third parties like Google Analytics.
+In addition, Google offers the server tag manager, which enables you to route data to your server.

-Why do I need a Server Tag Manager?
+Why Do I Need a Server Tag Manager?

 Imagine you place a server between your website and third parties like Google Analytics.
-You’ll need a tool to forward the collected data from the Tag Manager script to your server; otherwise, you’ll have a server with no data flow.
-The Server Tag Manager acts as an intermediary between the data collected on your website and your server, ensuring that data flows correctly.
-Without a Server Tag Manager, you wouldn’t be able to send data to third-party providers like Google Analytics, and consequently, all collected data would be lost.
+You’ll need a tool to forward the collected data from the tag manager script to your server; otherwise, you’ll have a server with no data flow.
+The server tag manager acts as an intermediary between the data collected on your website and your server, ensuring that data flows correctly.
+Without a server tag manager, you wouldn’t be able to send data to third-party providers like Google Analytics, and consequently, all collected data would be lost.

 You might feel as I do—that there’s a lot of confusion about the terms Server Side Tracking and Server Side Tagging, and the differences are not clearly defined.
 However, I couldn’t identify any notable difference between them, which leads me to believe they refer to the same method.
 Let me explain further.

 Regardless of which term you search for on Google, all providers of this method discuss the integration of a server using a Server Tag Manager, specifically the Google Tag Manager (GTM).
-I suspect the term Server Side Tagging was coined and popularized by Google, given its use of the word “Tag.”
+I suspect the term server-side tagging was coined and popularized by Google, given its use of the word “Tag.”
 Google could have used “Track” instead but likely opted for “Tag” for tonal reasons.
-Fundamentally, there are two methods to distinguish: Client Side Tracking and Server Side Tracking; whether you call them Tracking or Tagging is unimportant.
+Fundamentally, there are two methods to distinguish: client-side tracking and server-side tracking; whether you call them Tracking or Tagging is unimportant.
 What matters is understanding that both methods use Google’s tag management systems, namely Google Tag Manager (GTM).
-With Client Side Tracking, you use the Web Tag Manager to load a web container, while with Server Side Tracking, you use the Server Tag Manager, which loads a server container.
+With client-side tracking, you use the Web Tag Manager to load a web container, while with server-side tracking, you use the Server Tag Manager, which loads a server container.
 Both tag management systems are part of Google Tag Manager (GTM).

-The Classic Tracking Method: Client Side Tracking
+The Classic Tracking Method: Client-Side Tracking

-The simplest form of web tracking is the Client Side Tracking method.
+The simplest form of web tracking is the client-side tracking method.
 Let’s recall the sewing machine example.
 Here, when the website is accessed, a Tag Manager script is loaded, which in turn loads additional tracking scripts that are then forwarded to third-party providers.
 You may have already noticed that in this setup, there is no server positioned between the website and third-party providers.
-This is the key difference from Server Side Tracking.
-In Client Side Tracking, data processing occurs in the browser rather than on a dedicated server, as in Server Side Tracking.
+This is the key difference from server-side tracking.
+In client-side tracking, data processing occurs in the browser rather than on a dedicated server, as in server-side tracking.
 So instead of using Google’s Server Tag Manager, you use the Web Tag Manager.

-Note: Client Side Tracking occurs in the user’s browser (client) and not on a server.
+Note: Client-side tracking occurs in the user’s browser (client) and not on a server.
 The collected data is then sent directly to third-party providers like Google Analytics.

 What is a Tag Manager?